 An extreme form of PMS, PMDD (premenstrual dysphoric disorder), is more severe.
 People with PMDD have a variety of daily symptoms that may require psychological and pharmacological treatment.

-Dizziness can be caused vascular changes that occur before your period, worsening if you have PMDD.
+Dizziness can be caused by vascular changes that occur before your period, worsening if you have PMDD.

 Medical Treatments